rapidsai/deployment/source/guides/scheduler-gpu-requirements.md

 **TLDR; It is strongly suggested that your Dask scheduler has matching hardware/software capabilities to the other components in your cluster.**

 Therefore, if your workers have GPUs and the RAPIDS libraries installed we recommend that your scheduler does too.
+However the GPU attached to your scheduler doesn't need to be as powerful as the GPUs on your workers, as long as it has the same capabilities and driver/CUDA versions.

 ## What does the scheduler use a GPU for?